Questions & Answers About Our Retreats

 I have body pain and/or an injury.
 Do I have to sit for long periods of time?
 Our retreats are not as demanding as other Vipassana or mindfulness retreats you may have heard about.
 Anyone may lie down with a blanket/yoga mat in the meditation hall at any time.
 Chairs will be available if you do not want to use a cushion.
 Gentle movement will be offered.
 There is time to rest and reflect.

-Why do we move into silence?
-We spend massive quantities of energy and life force speaking and listening to others in our daily lives.
-We lose huge amounts of energy through our devices.
-Silence helps us to recenter ourselves and reclaim and regenerate our personal life energy.
-Silence also provides an unparalleled opportunity to develop concentration, mindfulness, and equanimity.
-It makes it much easier to see things as they are, experience insight, and let go of the deeply entrenched struggles in the heart-mind.
+Silence provides an unparalleled opportunity to develop inner stability, mindfulness, and peace.
+It makes it much easier to experience insight and let go of the deeply entrenched struggles in the heart-mind.
 This letting go is at the heart of spiritual practice.